-1. Attendance: Class Participation via Zoom: (Weights 15% of Final Grade)
+1. Attend Class via Zoom: (Weights 15% of Final Grade)

 We will be spending much of our time in class, via Zoom, working together on activities during the scheduled class times and days.
-(Insert day and start and ending time here), Mountain Standard Time.

-2. Rosetta Stone Navajo Content (Level 1: Unit 1 & 2): (Weights 25% of Final Grade)
+2. Rosetta Stone Navajo Content (Level 1: Unit 3 & 4): (Weights 25% of Final Grade)

-Rosetta Stone Navajo "Core Stage" and "Individual Activities" are to be complete outside of class.

-- In each unit, there are five lessons overall. - In each of the lessons, there is a Core Lesson and Individual Activities, Lesson 5 has the Milestone - The individual activities include: Grammar, Speaking, Listening, Listening & Reading, Vocabulary, Pronunciation, Reading, and Writing. - In conclusion of each activity, you will be given a score of your total correct and total incorrect scores.
+- Rosetta Stone Navajo "Core Stage" and "Individual Activities" are to be complete outside of class. - In each unit, there are five lessons overall. - In each of the lessons, there is a Core Lesson and Individual Activities, Lesson 5 has the Milestone - The individual activities include: Grammar, Speaking, Listening, Listening & Reading, Vocabulary, Pronunciation, Reading, and Writing. - In conclusion of each activity, you will be given a score of your total correct and total incorrect scores.
 The baseline overall score should be above 85%.
 If your score is below 85%, you may redo the activity only once to score at 85% or higher.
 Your score will be weighted toward the Navajo RS Core Stage and Activities homework. - The status of each lesson and activity need to be "COMPLETED".
-"INCOMPLETE/IN PROGRESS/NOT YET STARTED" status will receive a zero "0". - Download the Unit Lesson log and open a file specifically for the logs and save them in your file. - Go to Navajo Rosetta Stone Classroom website Click Here and type in your username and password.
+"INCOMPLETE/IN PROGRESS/NOT YET STARTED" status will receive a zero "0". - Download the Unit Lesson log and open a file specifically for the logs and save them. - Go to Navajo Rosetta Stone Classroom website Click Here and type in your username and password.
+It is essential to start with Unit 3 Lesson 1.
 You can also download the Navajo Rosetta Stone App onto your phone or tablet.
 Note: The "Writing" activity cannot be completed with the phone or tablet App, a laptop is required. - Complete the Core Lesson and Activities specified on the log. - Type in your scores in the Unit Lesson log, title it, and save it into your log file.
 After you have filled in your scores and saved it, upload and submit it in Canvas. - Instructor Course Management (ICM): Instructor has access to each student's progress.
-Student's lesson log submission scores should match what the instructor sees in the ICM. - Technical Support: Rosetta Stone Support: This site helps with technical difficulties, microphone setting, or to reset Navajo Rosetta Stone lesson.
-Click Here Inform your instructor about the technical issues, but you must call or contact Rosetta Stone to resolve the technical issue.

-3. Written Journals: (Weights 10% of Final Grade)
+Student's lesson log submission scores should match what the instructor sees in the ICM. - 3.
+Written Journals: (Weights 15% of Final Grade)

-In each lesson, there is a written journal, a total of six journals.
+In each lesson, there is a written journal, a total of seven journals.
 The written journals are based on the lesson presented.
 The Journals are due biweekly.
 A detailed document written instruction will be presented and reviewed in class.
 The journals are available on CANVAS.
 Submit the journals online in Canvas.
-The Final Assignments are a summary of the journals, so it's imperative that all journals be completed.
+The Final Assignments are a summary of the journals, so it's imperative that all journals must be completed.